Security Requirements

 - Certifications can be updated at any period of frequency.

-- Requirements are tools that are used within the system to help keep track of user certificates.
+Offering users the appropriate security requirements is a system admin duty. tiCrypt is not responsible for checking that "Joe Smith" has a non-expired license.
+Requirements are also tools used within the system to help keep track of user certificates.

 Create a new security requirement